 A SEPA transfer (Single Euro Payments Area) is a standardised payment made to another bank within the SEPA zone.
 SEPA was created by the European Union alongside the European Payments Council, to make it simpler to send overseas payments in euros.

-Which countries are in the SEPA zone?
+Which countries use SEPA transfers?

 There are 36 European countries within the SEPA zone which include: